Ioannis Alevras: Acting President of Greece

-In 1985 after President Constantine Karamanlis resigned, Alevras served as acting President, per the relevant provisions of the Constitution of Greece, causing a controversy over the matter whether his duties as Speaker should be suspended during his tenure as acting President (10–30 March 1985) and if he was eligible to vote in the election of the new President.
-The issue became all the more controversial, as Christos Sartzetakis was elected with the minimum number of votes required (180 out of 300) and would have failed to be elected, were it not for Alevras' vote.
+In 1985, after President Constantine Karamanlis resigned due to the surprised tactics of Papandroeu, Alevras served as acting President, per the relevant provisions of the Constitution of Greece.
+Part of the constitutional crisis was whether his duties as Speaker should be suspended during his tenure as acting President (10–30 March 1985) and if he was eligible to vote in the election of the new President.
+The issue became all the more controversial, as Christos Sartzetakis was elected with the minimum number of votes required (180 out of 300) and would have failed to be elected were it not for Alevras' vote.
+With Sartzetakis as president, Papandreou proposed constitutional amendments to increase the prime minister's powers by removing the president's reserved powers, effectively turning the liberal democracy into a majoritarian "populist democracy".